-Buffalo Bore loads two different 9×18 Makarov ammo loads: one is a 95 grain JHP that is rated at 1125 fps, and the other is a 115 grain hard cast flat point.
+Buffalo Bore loads one 9×18 Makarov hollow point load: a 95 grain JHP that is rated at 1125 fps.
 The bullet used in the JHP load appears to be the XTP bullet from Hornady.
-As one of the only hollow point bullet components widely available for the 9×18 Makarov caliber, several manufacturers use (or have used) the bullet to make self-defense ammo.
+The Hornady XTP bullet is available as a component – not just loaded ammunition – and many manufacturers use, or have used, it to make self-defense ammo.

 The Ammo Test channel on YouTube ran several 9×18 Makarov ammo loads across a chronograph, one of which was the Buffalo Bore JHP load.
 As you can see in the video below, the Buffalo Bore averaged 1234 fps on four shots from a CZ 82 pistol.
 This is well above the 1125 fps published by Buffalo Bore.
 The company’s own testing with a CZ 82 showed a velocity of 1192 fps.

 Editor’s note: As of December 2015, Corbon no longer lists any loads for the 9×18 cartridge.
 It appears all of the company’s loads for this caliber have been discontinued.
-I am not sure when these were dropped, or if Corbon has any intention of introducing new loads.
+I am not sure when these were dropped, or if Corbon has any intention of introducing new loads now that the company is under new ownership.
 I will leave the information up for historical purposes and update the page if I obtain new information.

 Corbon offers three loads for the 9×18 Makarov that are suitable for self defense: a 70 grain Pow’RBall, a 75 grain Glaser Blue and a 75 grain Glaser Silver.
 Corbon previously offered a standard JHP load (using the Hornady XTP bullet if I recall correctly,) but it is no longer offered.